JackGoble/BeatShaper/README.md

 4. FFmpeg:  FFmpeg is a tool used within the project.
 Please go to https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg and follow the instructions written to install this.

 ### Installing dependencies
-After cloning the repo, install the necessary dependencies by navigating to the the top directory that contains the 'requirements.txt' file and run:
+After cloning the repository, you may install the necessary dependencies by navigating to the the top directory (that contains the 'requirements.txt' file) and run:
 ```pip install -r requirements.txt```

 ### Demo